Home Blog GV and GW Modifiers for Hospice Claims- Explained

 On facility claims, do not use GW on UB 04 lines.
 Show unrelated services with Condition Code 07 in the condition code area of the UB 04.
 This tells the payor the service is outside the hospice bundle so it can be processed separately.

-Using GV with Q5 or Q6 when covering for the attending
+How to Use GV with Q5 or Q6 for Covering Physicians?

 Documentation to support GV or GW